oroinc/documentation/crm/user_guide_business_intelligence/dashboard_widgets/index.rst

 You can switch to a dashboard in one of the two ways:

 - Hover over the |IcDashboard| in the main menu and click the dashboard name.

   .. image:: /user_guide/img/widgets/dashboards_3.png
+     :alt: Switch to a dashboard by clicking the dashboard name

 - Toggle dashboards in the header of the Dashboard page.

   .. image:: /user_guide/img/widgets/dashboards_4.png
+     :alt: Toggle dashboards by cliking the dashboard page

 .. _user-guide--business-intelligence--widgets--explore: